owolabiezekiel/klasha-backend-assessment/README.md

 type ```docker build -t klasha .``` make sure to copy the (.) at the end of the command as well. this builds the project image in docker.
 You can replace the ```klasha``` at the end of that command to any name you want.
 After the build, run ```docker run -p 8080:8080 klasha```. this will run the app in the docker container

   Once the service is up, navigate your browser to [Swagger docs here](http://localhost:8000/swagger-ui/index.html#/assessment-controller)
+  The live version can be found [here](https://klasha-assessment-a8c6bbc6dd45.herokuapp.com/swagger-ui/index.html#/assessment-controller)